DolchPAC Videos Playlist

 PS2 Keyboard Adapter

-I eventually gave Jeremy the spare Dolch Cherry key keyboard that came out of my Finisar DolchPAC, so he is all set now, but if you are not that lucky, this adapter is going to be very useful to you.
+I eventually gave Jeremy the spare Dolch Cherry key keyboard that came out of my Finisar DolchPAC, so he is all set now and is Dolch has been reunited with an original keyboard!
+But if you are not that lucky, this adapter is going to be very useful to you.